 Consistent with the recommendation in the 2007 study, this Centre will present the Dublin Mountains Story.
 It will be targeted at visitors seeking to learn about the geology, history, archaeology, nature and future of the Mountains, what to do in the Mountains, and how best to enjoy the Mountains while maintaining the quality of the environment.
 It could also provide facilities such as parking, food and beverage, toilets etc. and offer visitor information on guided walks, maps/orientation to other attractions in the mountains - Dublin Mountains Way, Zip It, Tibradden etc., - as well as on other tourist attractions and activities in South Dublin.
-The project will be subject to careful environmental assessment.
+The project will be required to be subject to careful environmental, visual, landscape, and traffic assessments, so as not to diminish the attractiveness of the Dublin Mountains as a tourism and recreation destination, or to degrade the area's biodiversity and heritage value.